 and $\sup_{z \in \mathbb{C}_+} |F(z)| < \infty$ for $p=\infty$.
 We also introduce the closed subspace

-of the Banach space $\L^{p}(\R)$.
-Cauchy's representation theorem in Hardy spaces, e.g.~\cite[Chapter 13]{Mas09}, can be formulated as follows.
-Consider some analytic function $F \co \mathbb{C}_{+} \to \mathbb{C}$.
-Then the following assertions are equivalent. \begin{itemize} \item[(i)] The function $F$ belongs to the space $\H^{p}(\mathbb{C}_{+})$. \item[(ii)] There exists a unique function $f \in \H^{p}(\R)$ such that
+of the Banach space $\L^{p}(\R)$, considered in \cite[(13.4) p.~282]{Mas09}.
+Cauchy's representation theorem in Hardy spaces, e.g., \cite[Chapter 13]{Mas09}, can be formulated as follows.
+For any holomorphic function $F \co \mathbb{C}_{+} \to \mathbb{C}$, the following assertions are equivalent: \begin{itemize} \item[(i)] the function $F$ belongs to the space $\H^{p}(\mathbb{C}_{+})$, \item[(ii)] there exists a function $f \in \H^{p}(\R)$ such that